unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for new_gregorian_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_gregorian_datetime>`__ for more information.

+    .. js:function:: time()

+        Gets the time contained in this object

+        See the `Rust documentation for time <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#structfield.time>`__ for more information.

 .. js:class:: ICU4XIsoDateTime

     An ICU4X DateTime object capable of containing a ISO-8601 date and time.